walkerkaiman/Interactor2/Tests/integration/README.md

-# Interactor2 Integration Test Suite
+# Interactor Integration Test Suite

-This directory contains comprehensive integration tests for the Interactor2 backend system.
+This directory contains comprehensive integration tests for the Interactor backend system.
 These tests verify that all components work together correctly in a realistic environment.

 ## Test Overview